Sean Mackay (PhD Candidate)

 Remote sensing and field-based investigations of Antarctic landscapes

 Alistair earned a dual B.S. in Geological Sciences (high honors) and Interdisciplinary Physics from the University of Michigan in 2011.
 His work with BUARG combines digital and quantitative methods with fieldwork to create and improve techniques for analyzing climate change.
 One project focuses on reducing scatter in cosmogenic nuclide exposure dating, which is one of the main techniques for determining terrestrial ice sheet history.
 Another project brings traditional mapping into the age of technology, combining field data and digital remote sensing data from the Polar Geospatial Center in DIAL.
 Alistair is also extremely active in K-12 education and science outreach.
 He maintained a widely-read blog from the field during the 2011-2012 and 2012-2013 field seasons as part of a collaboration with local middle schools through the GLACIER project at BU, taught local science classes, and has brought BUARG's research to over 50 science classes in the greater Boston area, Michigan, and Finland.
 He received a NSF Graduate Research Fellowship for his proposed research and an NSF STEM Fellowship in GK12 Education and a Fulbright Fellowship to further his work in outreach and education.
+In the fall of 2014 Alistair started in the PhD program at the California Institute of Technology.

 The BUARG is committed to undergraduate education and has a long history of taking undergraduates to the field.
 Since 1997, 23 undergraduates have accompanied Professor David Marchant as field assistants, many of whom have gone on to pursue careers in Antarctic science.